B.E. Industrial Internet of Things (IIOT)

 Principles of Communication Systems Laboratory

 A communication software lab typically focuses on teaching students about the design, implementation, and analysis of various communication protocols and systems.
-Communication software labs are crucial for students pursuing degrees in Electronics engineering, or telecommunications.
-This lab provides hands-on experience with networking technologies and protocols, which are essential for careers in fields like network engineering, software development, cyber security, and IoT development.
+Communication software labs are crucial for students pursuing degrees in Electronics engineering or telecommunications.
+This lab provides hands-on experience with networking technologies and protocols, which are essential for careers in fields like network engineering, software development, cybersecurity, and IoT development.

 Communication Laboratory